Psycho Mantis: Appearances

 In-game dialogue reveals that Mantis's mother had died while giving birth to him.
 His father hated him as a result.
 Mantis discovers this while reading his father's mind, causing Mantis to burn his village to the ground out of fear.
-Mantis joined the KGB later in his life, and afterward joined the FBI, using his psychic powers to delve into the minds of suspected criminals.
-After delving too deep into the mind of a serial killer, Mantis went insane.
-According to Mantis, he joined with Liquid Snake, the game's main antagonist in order to "kill as many people as he could" as he had grown disgusted with the human race.
+Mantis joined the KGB later in his life, and afterward joined the FBI, According to Mantis, he joined with Liquid Snake, the game's main antagonist in order to "kill as many people as he could" as he had grown disgusted with the human race.

 Mantis briefly re-appears in Metal Gear Solid 4: Guns of the Patriots, where his ghost appears to control the deceased body of the boss enemy Screaming Mantis.
-Mantis tries and fails to repeat the same display of his powers from Metal Gear Solid due to the PlayStation 3's lack of memory card.
+Mantis tries to repeat the same display of his powers from Metal Gear Solid, but fails due to the PlayStation 3's lack of memory card.
 If the player is using a DualShock vibrating controller, he will become excited by the fact he is still able to manipulate the controller.
 Psycho Mantis later appears as a cameo in Metal Gear Solid V: Ground Zeroes.

-A younger version of Psycho Mantis appears in Metal Gear Solid V: The Phantom Pain, where he is a child referred to as Tretij Rebenok.
-He is manipulated by the game's main antagonist, Skull Face, who uses Rebenok to control a Metal Gear robot with the goal of killing all English-speaking people in the world.
-Rebenok is later influenced by the rage of protagonist Venom Snake's ally, Eli, who earns Rebenok's allegiance.
-This allows Eli to gain control over the robot.
+A younger version of Psycho Mantis appears in Metal Gear Solid V: The Phantom Pain, where he is a child referred to as the Third Child (Третий Ребенок).
+He is manipulated by the game's main antagonist, Skull Face, who uses the Third Child to control a Metal Gear mech with the goal of killing all English-speaking people in the world.
+The Third Child is later influenced by the rage of protagonist Venom Snake's ally, Eli, who earns the Third Child's allegiance.
+This allows Eli to gain control over the mecha.

-A commercial advertising the Ford Focus aired in 2016, which parodied the scene where Mantis reads Snake's mind.
+An advertisement for the Ford Focus aired in 2016, which parodied the scene where Mantis reads Snake's mind.
 Psycho Mantis's English voice actor, Doug Stone, reprised his role as Mantis for the commercial.
 A statuette of Psycho Mantis was also released in 2018.
 Psycho Mantis additionally made a cameo appearance in the 2024 game Astro Bot.